-Table 1 displays the summary of short-term and aspirational proposals by jurisdiction in the region.
-Displayed in the table are service recommendations for each jurisdiction, a combination of cities and counties, in the
+displays the summary of short-term and aspirational proposals by jurisdiction in the region.
+Displayed in the table are service recommendations for each jurisdiction, a combination of communities and counties, in the WAMPO area.

-WAMPO area.
 The table is intended to document high-level recommendations determined through a combination of the quantitative and engagement tasks completed as part of the study work.

-Drilling in more detail for each jurisdiction can be accomplished through a combination of the material in Table 1, service and cost assumptions included in the New Service Alternatives Screening section (page 45), cost estimates (including estimates of local responsibility) in Appendix A, and input from community leaders (when available).
-Additionally, the table also identifies jurisdictions (green shaded) where added service, other than residents requesting more rides from their current service provider, is not likely warranted.
-This conclusion was developed based on:
+Drilling in more detail for each jurisdiction can be accomplished through a combination of the material in Table 1 (general service option recommendations), service and cost assumptions included in the New Service Alternatives Screening section (page 33), cost estimates (including estimates of local responsibility) in Appendix A, and input from community leaders (when available).